SNAP Benefits in Virginia: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in Virginia

 Your eligibility for SNAP benefits in Virginia depends on your household's gross monthly income.
-Virginia uses a standard called Broad-Based Categorical Eligibility, setting the income limit at 200% of the Federal Poverty Level.
+The limit is set at 200% of the Federal Poverty Level.
+Maximum benefit amounts are based on the USDA’s Thrifty Food Plan and are adjusted annually.

 • Household Size 1: Gross Monthly Income Limit: $2,510, Maximum Benefit Amount: $292